 Top Features

-The server supports both IPv4 and IPv6, for both clients and connections.
-Name resolution is provided as an option, via one of the included resolver utilities, running as coprocesses.
-The system's native host resolution can be used, as well as direct DNS and DNS-over-TLS queries to specific servers.
-Custom hosts files are supported, which can also be used to implement blocklists.
-The server can be configured to prefer either IPv4 or IPv6 when a name resolves to addresses of both types.
+Host name resolution support is provided as an option, via one of the included resolver utilities, running as coprocesses.
+The system's default resolver can be used, as well as direct DNS and DNS-over-TLS queries to specific servers.
+Custom hosts files are also supported, which can be used to implement blocklists.
+The server can be configured to prefer either IPv4 or IPv6 when a host name resolves to addresses of both types.

-Socks5++ has been tested with RedSocks, which can be used to build a gateway or router device that sends TCP connections to a proxy server.
+Socks5++ has been tested with RedSocks, which can be used to build a gateway or router device that transparently routes TCP connections to a proxy server.
 Use of RedSocks isn't required, but it can be handy if you want to proxy an entire network, such as at a home or office.

 Limitations